perlch/GraphiumSarpedon/README.md

   so the .exe build bases on c++ vs c# choice, right?
-  "for an app tailored for graphics tablets on Windows, C# is overwhelmingly the better choice for almost every developer" well, for now ill try c#
+  "for an app tailored for graphics tablets on Windows, C# is overwhelmingly the better choice for almost every developer" well, for now ill try cpp